 After looking at these factors an insurance company will start to calculate your pain plus suffering damages.
 Most insurance companies will use medical expenses and a multiplier to calculate your claim.
 The multiplier used usually falls between one and five.
 Assuming your medical costs are $50,000, by using a multiplier of 3, your damages would be $150,000.
 The total compensation you would receive would be $200,000 – $150,000 for pain and suffering and $50,000 for medical bills.

-What Would A Tampa Injury Lawyer Need To Help Your Pain And Suffering Claim?
+What Would Injury Lawyer Need To Help Your Pain And Suffering Claim?

-A personal injury attorney in Tampa, FL will tell you to document physical and emotional stress caused by your injuries.
+A personal injury attorney will tell you to document physical and emotional stress caused by your injuries.
 This evidence can be used in your case to prove pain and suffering.
 The documents that could make a pain and suffering lawsuit easier include:

 - A mental health professional’s opinion on the emotional pain caused by the accident

 - A pain and suffering testimony.
-A Tampa injury lawyer will advise you to write down every time you are in physical or emotional pain.
+Your lawyer will advise you to write down every time you are in physical or emotional pain.
 A day to day account of suffering can make a jury sympathize with you.

 - A history of prescriptions.
 You should have a list of all medication taken for anxiety, depression, and pain.